 Chimney leaks are hard to pinpoint.
 They can come from nearly anywhere on a chimney.
-Here are four common sources of leaks:
+Here are four common sources of leaks.
+Once you do find the source, you may need a fireplace pro to fix it.
+If so, let us connect you with a fireplace professional near you!

 1. The mud cap, or mortared area around the top of the chimney, is often a culprit.
 Cracked or loose mortar can allow rainwater to get into the fireplace.
 Symptoms are usually water in the hearth, but impediments may cause rainwater to change course and appear elsewhere in the home.